liorakamil/endproject/README.md

 The Application:
 A webpage with two text fields: name, email. with entering the submit button, all data is stored in a mysql database.
 The data stored can be presented and retrieved on the webpage.

-Deployment:
+## Built With
+Terraform - infastractures
+AWS - cloud provider

+## Getting Started:
 1. Clone repo: endproject

+### Deployment
+1. Init Terraform
-2. Init Terraform and run: terraform plan.. followed by "terraform apply..."
+2. Run terraform plan -out main.tfplan, "terraform apply"
 3. Run eks-init.sh

-Credits:
+## Versioning
+Terraform 0.12
+Helm 3
+Consul 1.4.0
+mysql 8.0

+## Acknowledgments
 1. The amazing team of Opsschool 5 https://github.com/ops-school
 https://github.com/MadDamDam/opsschool-monitoring